Today was the day.

 “I’ll pretend I didn’t just hear you insult me,” Cameron grumbled.

 Obviously, Madeline hadn’t been around any canidae long enough to know how acute their sense of smell was.
-Of course, felinae senses were sharp too, but canidae like Cameron had olfactory systems second to none.
+Of course, felinae senses were sharp too, but canidae like Cameron seemed to have olfactory systems second to none.

 He decided not to ride her too hard about it, however.
 He had more important matters to discuss with Madeline before she left the comfort and safety of his automobile for the danger and uncertainty of Taro’s property.